Blog

 In some cases, surgical procedure may be needed to remove the toenail fungus.
 Consult with your podiatrist about the best treatment options for your case of toenail fungus.

-If you have any questions please contact our offices located in Charleston and Effingham, IL .
+If you have any questions please contact our offices located in Charleston, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Toenail Fungus